TritonDataCenter/sdc-headnode/README.md

 - `sdc-manatee-zfs-release-20150514-20150514T135531Z-g58e19ad.imgmanifest`
 - `sdc-manatee-zfs-release-20150514-20150514T135531Z-g58e19ad.zfs.gz`

-Note that the filename includes the MG job name and branch.
+Note that the filename includes the build name and branch.
 A symbolic link will also be created to the downloaded files using the short name we specified, i.e.